Sign up for our Newsletter to receive new DIY projects and recipes, coupons, and a first look at new products!

 May 14, 2018

-In addition to the health benefits, herbs make a pretty decoration and some smell quite pleasant.
-Some herbs like rosemary have a nice cedar-like smell and are great for freshening up your kitchen.
+In addition to the health benefits, herbs can add some color to your kitchen and smell quite pleasant.
+Some herbs like rosemary have a sweet cedar-like scent and are great for freshening up your house.

 You can pick them and use them immediately or dry and store them.